Frequently Asked Questions About Malignant Mesothelioma

 Q: What is malignant mesothelioma?

 A: Malignant mesothelioma is a rare kind of cancer.
 It starts in the mesothelial cells which form a lining called the mesothelium.
-This lining protects internal organs, including the lungs, heart, and organs in the abdomen.
+This lining protects your internal organs.
+These include your lungs, heart, and organs in the abdomen.

 The cancer can start in any of these places.
-When this cancer starts in the lining of the lungs, doctors call it pleural mesothelioma.
+When this cancer starts in the lining of the lungs, healthcare providers call it pleural mesothelioma.
 This is the most common type.
 This cancer can also start in the lining of the heart or abdomen, but this is not as common.
-Rarely, mesotheliomas can start in the lining around the testes.
+Rarely, this type of cancer can start in the lining around the testicles.

 Q: Who gets malignant mesothelioma?